john9francis/datastructures/README.md

 ### Introduction:

+Imagine you have a rock collection.
+You want to collect one rock of each type.
+If you find a new rock, and you already have one of that type, you don't need this new rock.
+This rock collection is like a set.

 A set is a list in which there is one rule:

 1. Each value is unique.

+So let's say you have a set including the values 1,2, and 3.
+If you try to add 1 to the set, it will ignore the addition because there is already a 1 in the set.
+So after the add attempt, your set will still only include 1,2, and 3.

+The purpose of sets is to be very efficient in adding and retrieving data.
+Another purpose is to find duplicates between data structures.

+### Hashing functions:

+A very common practice when making sets is using hashing functions.
+Hashing functions make it possible for sets to be extremely efficient.

+What a hashing function does is take in a non-integer data point, (Like a string, bool, or other object type) and turn it into a unique integer that can be put into a set.
+For example, a hashing function could turn the string "Hello World" into the code: "19482743."
+Then that integer can be stored in a set.

 ### Adding to a set